London, United Kingdom

 Different microclimatic environments, developed through the careful selection of finishes and the introduction of landscaped areas, generate a range of outdoor spaces that can host activities by day and night.
 Public comfort is enhanced through shade control, landscape furniture and exterior lighting.
 Focal artworks and water features combine with the framing of important landscape design elements to create visual diversity.

-All the building facades incorporate double skin metal and glass external wall zone which assists the control of heat gain and reflects light back into the interior spaces, reducing the loading of artificial lighting required deep in the building.
-Double-glazed high-performance window systems were also utilized to reduce the amount of heat loading on the building.
+All the building façades incorporate a double-skin metal and glass external wall zone to assist the control of heat gain and reflect light through the interior spaces, reducing the loading of artificial lighting required.
+Double-glazed high-performance window systems further reduce the heat load on the structure.

 The structural skeleton of the main building within masterplan.